bigandy/mono/apps/t3/README.md

 #### Strava "Feed"

-- [ ] show a feed of all the activities from the DB
+- [x] show a feed of all the activities from the DB
-- [ ] name / hr / speed ... etc
+- [x] name / hr / speed ... etc
-- [ ] filtering e.g. by 'type'

 ---